Daniel-Son002/cs254-tamarin/README.md

   [ output facts ]
 ```

-Note that if the rule does not have any action facts, then the middl brackets can be omitted.
+Note that if the rule does not have any action facts, then the middle brackets can be omitted.

 Facts are of the form `F(t_1, ..., t_n)` for a fact `F` and n terms.
 Some built in facts are:
 - `In`